I've been an online writer for over seven years. As an expert gardener, I enjoy sharing my knowledge and techniques with

 One of the best ways to deter thieves from your home is to prevent access through your garden.
 Most burglars gain entry to property through the backyard, which is usually more sheltered.
 A thick wall of prickly hedging or bushes should deter all but the most determined thief, who will not want to risk cutting himself in the dark and leaving a DNA trail in the yard or house itself.

 The street sides of houses are under the protective eyes of neighbors and drivers on the road, but you can make sure you don't allow a thief a place to hide.
 Front garden hedges, bushes, and trees should be kept low.
 Keep your front hedging at around three feet high to improve visibility while still giving you some privacy.

 Here are the best protective plants that you can grow to protect your home from intruders.

 Growing up to 18' tall, the pyracantha is an evergreen bush with serrated and sharp-edged leaves.
-Its branches grow together to quickly form an impenetrable barrier that even the most determined burglar will really struggle to penetrate.
+Its branches grow together to quickly form an impenetrable barrier that will discourage even the most determined burglar.

 Covered in vicious thorns, it produces pretty white flowers in the spring and summer, and gorgeous red berries in the autumn.
-Garden wildlife love this firethorn bush, whose berries attract birds and flowers attract bees.
+Garden wildlife love the firethorn bush, whose berries attract birds and flowers attract bees.
 It can easily be pruned or trimmed into shape, and is fairly quick growing.

 Common Holly (Ilex Agulfolium)

 If I was a thief, I'd be put off by a garden ringed with holly, also known as Mexican, Christmas, or European holly.
 They have jagged dark-green rigid leaves that can cause a lot of damage if you get too close.

-The holly produces creamy white flowers in spring and summer, and red berries in autumn which birds and other wildlife love.
+The holly produces creamy white flowers in spring and summer, and red berries—which birds and other wildlife love—in Autumn.
 While they are safe for animals, the berries are not considered safe to humans.